Control effectiveness testing, KRI tracking and real-time dashboards for your ICS

 How do you integrate ICS monitoring with other oversight functions?

 Integrating ICS monitoring with other oversight functions such as internal audit, compliance, and risk management is crucial for an efficient overall corporate oversight system.
-A coordinated approach avoids duplication, leverages synergies, and creates a holistic risk and control picture.
+A coordinated approach avoids duplication, utilizes synergies, and creates a comprehensive risk and control picture.

 🔄 Coordination with internal audit: